-The Development shown on Attachments 5 to 7 consists of one new employment building identified as "Building 2" with an approximate gross floor area (GFA) of 24,299 m2, as shown on Attachment 5.
-The building will be accessed by Future Street "1".
+The Development shown on Attachments 5 to 8 consists of two new employment buildings identified as "Building 2" with an approximate gross floor area (GFA) of 36,617 m2 and "Building 3" with an approximate GFA of 49,710 m2, as shown on Attachment 5.
+The buildings will be accessed by the future John Lawrie Street and Future Street "2", which is proposed to be constructed through a Spine Services Agreement.
 Pedestrian connections are proposed throughout the parking areas to provide safe pedestrian permeability into the Subject Lands.
-Parking is located facing Future Street "1" and truck loading occurs at the rear of the building.
-The final site plan shall be to the satisfaction of Development Planning and the Zoning By-law Amendment Application
+Parking is located along the sides of the buildings and truck loading occurs between "Building 2" and "Building 3".
+The final site plan shall be to the satisfaction of Development Planning and the Zoning By-law Amendment

-File Z.21.038 to lift the Holding Symbol '(H)' shall be approved.
+Application File Z.21.038 to lift the Holding Symbol '(H)' shall be approved.
 A condition to this effect is included in Attachment 2.